-6mm Remington vs 243: The Battle of the 6mm Cartridges
+6mm Remington vs. 243 Winchester: Battle of the 6mm Cartridges

-The 243 Winchester and 6mm Remington are two 6mm rifle cartridges that are extremely versatile, as they can pull double-duty as a varmint round as well as a potent deer hunting cartridge.
+The 243 Winchester and 6mm Remington are two extremely versatile 6mm caliber rifle rounds.
+Either can pull double duty as a varmint or deer hunting cartridge.

-Despite firing the same 6mm diameter bullets, the 243 Win is a commercial success while the 6mm Rem remains somewhat of a fringe cartridge.
-Although the 243 is considered the gold standard when it comes to 6mm cartridges, the Remington offering has several minor advantages that make hunters question which cartridge is right for them.
+Despite firing the same 6mm diameter bullet, the 243 Win is a commercial success while the 6mm Rem remains somewhat of a fringe cartridge.
+Although the 243 is considered the gold standard when it comes to 6mm cartridges, the 6mm Rem has several minor advantages that make hunters question which cartridge is right for them.

-In this article, we will evaluate the 6mm vs 243 to help you understand the differences between the two and give you a clearer idea of which cartridge is best for your shooting and big game hunting needs.
+In this article we will lay out the 6mm vs 243 debate to give you a clearer idea of which cartridge is better for your shooting and big game hunting needs.

-The difference between 243 and 6mm is that the 6mm Rem has a slightly larger case than the 243 Win.
-This allows for increased powder capacity as well as marginally improved ballistic performance.
+The difference between 243 and 6mm is this: the 6mm Rem has a slightly larger case than the 243 Win.
+That means it has more space for propellant, which gives its bullet marginally improved ballistic performance.

-This is the one area that Remington failed at during the launch of the 6mm Remington, which was known by a different name back then.
+This is the one area where Remington failed during the launch of the 6mm Remington.

-The 6mm Remington began its life as the 244 Remington, and in the 50’s the 6mm bore size had fallen out of favor with the shooting community.
-However, it was wildcat handloaders who brought the 6mm bullet back into the limelight.
+The 6mm Remington began its life in the 50’s as the 244 Remington.
+The 6mm bore size had fallen out of favor with the shooting community back then, although many wildcatters remained enthusiastic about its potential.

-The 243 Win was derived from another wildly successful hunting cartridge, the 308 Winchester.
-The 243 Win is simply a 308 case necked down to accept a 0.243” diameter bullet.
-As is common with wildly successful cartridge, the 308 Winchester sired multiple cartridges, but the 243 Win was the most popular of them all.
-Winchester chambered the new 243 Win in its Model 70 bolt-action rifle, Model 88 lever-action, and Model 100 autoloader with a 1:10 barrel twist rate.
+The 243 Win was derived from another wildly successful hunting cartridge: the 308 Winchester.
+The 243 Win is simply a 308 case necked down to accept a narrower 0.243” diameter bullet.
+As is often the case with wildly successful cartridges, the 308 Winchester sired multiple other cartridges.
+The 243 Win was the most popular of them all.
+Winchester chambered the new 243 Win in their Model 70 bolt-action, Model 88 lever-action, and Model 100 autoloader rifles.

-In similar fashion, the 244 Remington was the brainchild of Fred Huntington, founder of RCBS.
-Huntington necked down a 257 Roberts cartridge, which itself was a necked down 7x57 Mauser, to accept a 0.243” bullet.
-Named the 243 Rock Chucker, Huntington’s wildcat cartridge was picked up by Remington and renamed the 244 Rem and chambered in their Model 722 bolt-action rifle with a 1:12 barrel twist rate.
+The 244 Remington was the brainchild of RCBS founder Fred Huntington.
+The accomplished wildcatter necked down a 257 Roberts cartridge (which is itself a necked down 7x57 Mauser) to accept a 0.243” bullet.
+Originally named the “243 Rock Chucker,” Huntington’s wildcat cartridge was picked up by Remington, renamed “244 Rem,” and chambered in their Model 722 bolt-action rifle.

-Winchester released the 243 with the intention that it would be a varmint/predator hunting round as well as a whitetail cartridge.
-As such, they released an 80 grain varmint load and a deer load that fired a 100 grain bullet.
-On the other hand, Remington envisioned their round as a long range varmint round, and released 75 and 90 grain factory loads.
+Winchester released the 243 with the intention of it becoming a varmint/predator hunting round, as well as a whitetail cartridge.
+As such, they released an 80 grain varmint load and a 100 grain deer load.
+On the other hand, Remington envisioned their round as a long-range varmint slayer, with 75 and 90 grain factory loads available on release.

-Gun writers of the day pulled no punches and swooned over the effectiveness of the 243 Win for deer hunting and pest control while the 244 Remington got very little press.
-The belief of the time was that the 244 Rem lacked the bullet weight for deer while the 100 grain bullet fired by the 243 was perfect.
+Gun writers of the day pulled no punches swooning over the effectiveness of the 243 Win for deer hunting and pest control.
+The 244 Remington got comparably little press.
+The belief of the time was that the 244 Rem lacked the bullet weight for deer, whereas the 243’s 100 grain bullet was perfect.

 There was also concern about the slower twist rate of the 244 Rem and its ability to stabilize heavier bullets.
-Although some of this may fall into the land of conjecture, the damage was done and the public perception of the 244 Remington had it languishing for many years.
+Although some of that concern may boil down to conjecture, the damage was done.
+Public perception of it languished for many years as a result.

-In 1958 Remington tried to resolve the barrel twist rate issue by offering a 1:10 barrel for 244 Rem, but this did little to assuage the unjust shunning of the 244 Remington.
+In 1958, Remington tried to resolve the barrel twist rate issue by offering a 1:10” barrel for 244 Rem.
+This did little to improve the 244 Remington’s public image.

-Remington tried to do a facelift for the 244 Rem in 1963, they renamed the cartridge the 6mm Remington and released the “new 6mm” with 80 and 100 grain loads in their new Remington Model 700 rifle.
-The Model 700 became the flagship Remington bolt-action rifle as it was adopted by police departments and the military as a long range precision rifle platform.
-However, the 6mm Remington simply never caught on like the 243 Winchester ammo and the 6mm remains a somewhat fringe cartridge to this day.
+Remington tried performing a facelift on the 244 Rem in 1963, when they renamed it “6mm Remington” and released it with 80 and 100 grain loads for their new Model 700 rifle.
+The Model 700 became the flagship Remington bolt-action rifle after it was adopted by police departments and the military as a long-range precision rifle platform.
+Even so, the 6mm Remington simply never caught on like the 243 Winchester and remains a somewhat obscure cartridge to this day.

 Cartridge Specs